Antonako1/battosh/README.txt

                 --wsl               Turn paths to comply with WSL, C:\temp -> /mnt/c/temp.
 Can not be used with --linux --linux             Program tries its best to turn paths from windows to linux, C:\Users\%USERNAME%\Documents -> ~/Documents.
 Can not be used with --wsl
-        -sw,    --save-whitespace   Program saves the original whitespace and line ends
+        -sw,    --save-whitespace   Program saves the original whitespace and line ends -sc,    --save-comments     Program saves the comments

     Example:
         battosh file.bat                -> outputs file.sh
         battosh file.bat -o test.sh     -> outputs test.sh
         battosh file.bat -sw --wsl      -> changes paths to work on wsl, saves whitespaces

-Can turn the following commands/statements into bash ECHO        ->          echo
+battosh can turn the following commands/statements into bash ECHO        ->          echo
 @REM        ->          #
 REM         ->          #
 ::          ->          #

+Known issues:
+--save-whitespace does not work properly

+Features to be added:

+%%%%%%%%%%%%%%%%%%%
+    Developing
+%%%%%%%%%%%%%%%%%%%

 Build and run yourself
     Windows, Visual Studio: